Our Next Event:

 Jewish Genealogical Society of Illinois June 29 hybrid meeting to feature short “Kvell and Tell” family history presentations

-Several Jewish Genealogical Society of Illinois members will take turns sharing family history discoveries and research tips as part of the annual “Kvell and Tell” session on Sunday, June 29, 2025, in a hybrid meeting at Temple Beth-El in Northbrook, Illinois.
+Several JGSI members will take turns sharing family history discoveries and research tips as part of the annual “Kvell and Tell” session on Sunday, June 29, 2025, in a hybrid meeting at Temple Beth-El in Northbrook, Illinois.
+This meeting also features a brief annual report from JGSI's president, Doug Bank.

 Please register/RSVP by clicking the button at left.

-Presenters for the Sunday, June 29, 2025, JGSI meeting so far include the following:
+Presenters for the Sunday, June 29, 2025, JGSI meeting include the following:

 The JGSI meeting facilities at Temple Beth-El will open at 12:30 p.m.
 CDT for those who want to use genealogy library materials, including our collection of maps; get help with family history websites, ask genealogical questions, or just chat, before the main program begins at 1:45 p.m.
 CDT.
 Walk-ins are welcome; however, registration is strongly encouraged.